edgar971/llama-palooza/README.md

 To prepare the models, follow these steps:

-1. **Download LLama 2 models**: Obtain the required LLama 2 models.
+1. **Download LLama 2 models**: Obtain the required LLama 2 models by going [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+2. Once you get the email, copy the link and run the following command: `make download_models`.
+Follow the promps and wait for the selected models to download.
+The default directory is `./models`.
-2. **Convert to FP32**
+3. **Convert to GGML FP16 format**
-2. **Quantization**: Perform 4-bit quantization on the downloaded models to reduce memory footprint and improve efficiency.
+4. **Quantization**: Perform 4-bit quantization on the downloaded models to reduce memory footprint and improve efficiency.

-## Starting the FastAPI Server
+## FastAPI Server

 To begin using the FastAPI server for LLama 2, follow these steps: